Histoire de MAB

 Bottom: Model C

-The Model F (Modèle F) was a blowback-operated, striker-fired .22 caliber target pistol with an open-top slide similar to the Model B and a trigger and hammer configuration similar to the Model G, and which could be purchased with barrels of various lengths and a number of different target sights.
+The Model F (Modèle F) was a single-action, unlocked breech .22 caliber target pistol with an open-top slide similar to the Model B, an internal hammer, and a side-mounted extractor.
+It could be purchased with barrels of various lengths and a number of different target sights.
 Huon states that the Model F was produced from April of 1950 to April of 1963, but Hogg and Walter assert that the production dates were 1950-1985.
 Josserand states the gun was made in four barrel lengths: 4”, 4.5”, 6”, and 7”, whereas Huon gives eight different lengths that were produced at various times.
+The Model F is unique as far as I know in having a small lever on the left rear of the slide which serves to lock the breech.

 MAB Model G

 The Model G (Modèle G) was offered in .22 and .32 chamberings.
-It was a blowback pistol with a pointed grip tang and a rebounding hammer.
-The Model G was a copy of the Spanish Echasa “Fast” pistol, which appeared in 1948 and which in turn was a simplified copy of the Walther PP. The Echasa and M.A.B.
-Model G both appear to be single-action only.
-The Model G was introduced in 1950 or ‘51, and was probably discontinued when the Model GZ appeared in 1957.
+It was an unlocked breech pistol with a pointed grip tang and a rebounding hammer, and was nearly identical in size to the Model C. The Model G was a copy of the Spanish Echasa “Fast” pistol, which appeared in 1948 and which in turn was a simplified copy of the Walther PP. The Echasa and M.A.B.
+Model G were both single-action only, unlike the Walther.
+According to Hogg & Walter the Model G was introduced in 1950, but advertisements from the era do not show it, and a factory letter dated 20 October 1958 states that it was introduced in .22 caliber on 1 January 1957 .
 The Model G had 19 fine vertical serrations at the rear of the slide, also similar to those on the R-series.
 The take-down was a rectangular sliding latch (unlike the Walther PP, which had a hinged trigger guard) at the rear of the frame on the left side of the gun.
-It was available in both steel and aluminum alloy versions.
-Several sources, including Josserand, Huon, and Hogg & Weeks, do not mention the Model G at all (only the GZ), yet Hogg & Weeks clearly display a gun with “MODELE G” on the side, as well as a GZ.
+The G I have has a steel frame.
+Several sources, including Josserand, Huon, and Hogg & Weeks, do not mention the Model G at all (only the GZ).
 Hogg & Walter list both the G and GZ models.

 MAB Model R Para (9mm)